This post may contain affiliate links. Please read my disclosure.

 Did you make these mashed potato filled wontons?
 Rate the recipe and leave me a comment to let me know how it turned out!

-- Combine all ingredients (except 1 tbsp. melted butter and wonton wrappers) in a bowl.
-Preheat the oven to 375 degrees.
+- Combine all ingredients (except 1 tbsp. melted butter and wonton wrappers) in a bowl and mix to combine.